wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.4 =
+* now using templates for all shortcode output
+* added 'read only' attribute for fields
+* added random sort for list output
+* added "match other field" validation option for field double-checks
+* added default sort order for the admin list
+* moved all CSS files to CSS directory
+* placeholder tags may now be used in email subject lines
+* new form element: "Rich Text" so now you can have a form element either be a plain textarea or a rich text editor (for logged-in users only for now)

 = 1.3.7 =
 * fixed potential problem with timestamp fields having their datatype changed